#253300

 When the grey surface and the grating are moved in opposite directions, some children with brain damage look confused and do not follow the movement of the grating but make a quick shift of gaze to the grating when it stops.
 This may be a sign of difficulties in seeing moving objects.
 On the other hand, some children have normal tracking movements, either eye movements or a combination of eye and head movements, but look surprised and confused when the grating stops.
 They may not have visual functions to perceive objects that stand still.
 Both observations need to be confirmed in other test situations.

-When explaining the results to people who are not familiar with grating acuity measurements, you can show the grating that the infant or child responded to and say: "As you saw, your child could respond to these fine lines at this distance.
-This kind of grating is called .. (eg 2 cycles per cm, which means that there are two pairs of lines in each centimeter of the surface).
-When this kind of grating was shown at approximately 57 cm distance, there are 4 lines, 2 cycles per degree."
-If you explain grating acuity this well, the people will understand grating acuity much better than they will ever understand optotype acuities.
-What to do when the parents and the fellow teachers do not understand the "cpd"?
+When explaining the results to people who are not familiar with grating measurements, you can show the grating that the infant or child responded to and say: "As you saw, your child could respond to these fine lines at this distance.
+This kind of grating is called .. (eg 2 cycles per cm, which means that there are two pairs of lines in each centimeter of the surface)."
+If you explain this well, the people will understand grating acuity much better than they will ever understand optotype acuities.

 What is normal at different ages?

-The drawing above shows the range of normalcy at different ages.
-Values that are clearly below the lower line are highly likely to be deviant (except when the infant or child was tired or fuzzy).
+The drawing above shows the range of reactions of normally developing infants at different ages.
+Values that are clearly below the lower line are highly likely to be abnormal (except when the infant or child was tired or fuzzy).
 Values that are above the upper line are likely to be good normal values.
 Values within the range of normal are normal but do not mean that vision would be developing normally.

 [ Instructions I Paediatric Vision Tests I Vision Tests ]